Where Do Spiders Go in the Winter?

 Do Spiders Hibernate in Winter?

-A number of species are unable to withstand the combination of cold and food reduction.
-These species instead seek out rocks or leaves to hide under and enjoy a form of hibernation.
+A number of spider species are unable to withstand the combination of cold and food reduction.
+These species instead seek out rock piles or leaves to hide under and enjoy a form of hibernation.
 Unlike a lot of mammals, spider hibernation is based upon temperature and not season.

-Hibernating arachnids can die in cold enough weather, but their bodies produce glycerol when the temperature drops below a certain point.
-This serves as a natural antifreeze, allowing the spider to stay warmer internally.
+Hibernating arachnids produce glycerol when the temperature drops below a certain point.
+This serves as a natural antifreeze substance, allowing the spider to stay warmer internally.
+However, they can still die in low enough temperatures.

-An interesting side effect of this ability is that the spider can wake up on warmer days and go on the hunt for food.
+This ability comes with an interesting side effect.
+A spider might wake up on warmer days and leave its hiding spot for food.
 As most of their prey will be lethargic or hibernating themselves, the spider can grab a quick meal before going back to sleep as the temperature starts to drop again.

 Related: What Does Spider Poop Look Like?